Porthleven photo's. Click to enlarge.

 that may coincide with your visit.
 Major events are the RNLI Regatta Day,

-Porthleven Gig Day and the Torchlight Procession.
-In recent years The Porthleven
+Porthleven Gig Day and the Torchlight Procession, Porthleven

-for local charities.
-Look at "the gate" on The Square for the latest
+with a variety of goods for sale from local traders.
+Also look at "the gate" on The Square for the latest